-The course at Whiskey Creek Golf Club was Ernie Els’s first foray into the world of design.
-It was here that The Big Easy collaborated with architect J. Michael Poellet of JMP Design to lay out a stellar set of strategic golf holes.
+The course at Whiskey Creek Golf Club was The Big Easy's first foray into the world of design.
+It was here that Ernie Els collaborated with architect J. Michael Poellet of JMP Design to lay out a stellar set of strategic golf holes.

 Given that I unfortunately played this course on one of the windiest days I can ever remember playing golf, affecting my game to the point that it was almost not fun, my day at Whiskey Creek was not the most memorable one.
 What I do remember is that the course is big and bold-featured, with large elevation changes, sweeping views, big, sloping greens, and bunkering galore.
 It sits in an area of Maryland that feels like the middle of nowhere but is not particularly far outside the large Baltimore-Washington megalopolis.